 Semester credit hours earned from colleges and universities accredited by a regional accrediting association may be accepted by the University.
-The Registrar's Office will review the course description, prerequisites and transfer hours acceptable prior to the end of the first academic semester in which the student is enrolled.
+The Registrar's Office will review the course description, prerequisites and transfer hours acceptable 30 days prior to the end of the general registration period.

-Transfer semester credit hours accepted by the Registrar's Office are subject to final review and determination of the extent to which semester credit hours will be applied toward a degree by the Division Chair of the College offering the degree/certificate.
+Transfer semester credit hours accepted by the Registrar's Office are subject to final review by Division Chair and determination of the extent to which semester credit hours will be applied toward a degree.

-Transfer credit will be allowed for those courses in which a grade of "C" or better is achieved.
-No credit is accepted for a letter grade of "D" or for remedial or developmental courses.
+Transfer credit will be allowed for those courses in which a grade of C or better is achieved.

+No credit is accepted for a letter grade of "D" or for "remedial or developmental courses".

 All applicants will be informed of the amount of credit that will be accepted in transfer semester credit hours prior to the end of their first semester of enrollment.
 Evaluation of transcripts for credit will not be performed prior to the receipt of a completed application, with fee, and official transcripts from each college and/or university attended and immunization record, if applicable.
+Allowable semester credit hours for degree programs are outlined below: